SAP-samples/teched2025-DT264/README.md

-# Session ID - Session Title
+# DT264 - How to start transitioning to SAP Cloud ERP Private

 ## Description